-A customer seeing their inspiration is both engaging, interesting as well as strengthening to your brand.
+A customer seeing their inspiration is both engaging, and interesting as well as strengthening your brand.

-Above all, be authentic.
-This beats everything.
-People can see right through inauthentic actions and being the opposite is favourable in so many more ways.
+Above all, be authentic, as people can see through inauthenticity and being the opposite is favourable in so many more ways!

-Driving value, helping people and generally trying to improve peoples lives through one means or another will always go further than quality so if you can nail both great content whilst keeping your brand authentic, then you're onto a winning combo.
+Driving value, helping people and generally trying to improve people's lives through one means or another will go further than quality, so share engaging content whilst keeping your brand authentic.

 A couple of tips for authenticity: Always strive to encourage people with every piece of content.
 We encourage brands to have professional photography taken of their products and services, but stock imagery can be useful when used occassionally.
 Try to identify the best quality images and stay away from those that appear too staged, but create content where possible that portrays you and your brand's personality.